WeiHao-19/EISES/README.md

 :hammer:
 -->
 #### Data Processing:
 :heavy_check_mark: 1.
-Compile a testing data set to use when adapting EISES to be used in Port Everglades Dredging project.
+Compile a testing data set to use when adapting EISES to be used in PE project.
   ><b>Testing data: </b>
   >:heavy_check_mark: OBS data
   >:heavy_check_mark: ABS data